SushiKishi/Mental-Health-Resources/readme.md

 * Hotline: Call **[1-833-TLC-MAMA](tel:1-833-852-6262)** (1-833-852-6262)

-[^1]The "60 languages" claim comes from the [Postpartum Support International](https://postpartum.net/) website, but I don't see it quoted directly on the HRSA website for the hotline.
+[^1]: The "60 languages" claim comes from the [Postpartum Support International](https://postpartum.net/) website, but I don't see it quoted directly on the HRSA website for the hotline.

 ---